Albanofg/tienda-fotos/README.md

 Check this proyect here https://tiendafotoscoderhouse.vercel.app
 <hr/>

-Clone the repository "https://github.com/Albanofg/foto-tienda.git" in your folder
+Clone the repository "https://github.com/Albanofg/tienda-fotos" in your folder

-from the "tienda-fotos" folder use "npm start" to start at http://localhost:3000/
+from the "tienda-fotos" install react on the terminal (npm i react) and "npm start" to start at http://localhost:3000/

 <hr/>